openmc-dev/openmc/docs/source/usersguide/plots.rst

 or leaks will work with projection plots.

 One drawback of projection plots is that particle tracks cannot be overlaid on them at present.
-Moreover, checking for overlap regions as is possible with slice plots is also not available.
+Moreover, checking for overlap regions is not currently possible with projection plots.
 The image heading this section can be created by adding the following code to the hexagonal lattice example packaged with OpenMC, before exporting to plots.xml.